he-sends-regards/big-trip/Readme.md

 [![Build status][travis-image]][travis-url]

-## Big Trip – it's an application, for planning your trip, building your own travel itinerary with the possibility of analysis of trip
+## Big Trip – it's an application, for planning your trip, building your own travel itinerary with the possibility of trip analysis

 ![Site preview](public/img/previews/main.png)